openrocket/openrocket.github.io/downloads/instructions/Windows_22.02.md

 	    <img src="downloads/instructions/img/Windows_22.02/2022-02.02.04.Install.Extension_Association.png" alt="File Extension Associations" width="330">
       </td>
       <td>
         The next step is to set the file extension associations.
-The "OpenRocket Rocket Files (*ork)" box should already be checked, so, <u>unless you want to change the file associations</u>, you can just <strong>left-click the "Next" box</strong>.
+The "OpenRocket Rocket Files (*ork)" box should already be checked, so, <u>unless you want to change the file associations</u>, you can just <strong>left-click "Next"</strong>.
       </td>
     </tr>
     <tr>